Kuninoto/42_darkly/open_redirect/Resource/README.md

 ### Fixable by:

-1. Validating if the destination site is the supposed one / whitelisted

-OR

-1. If the redirect doesn't need to be dynamic, simply have it as a direct link on the page
+1. Validating if the destination site is the supposed one / whitelisted OR if the redirect doesn't need to be dynamic, simply have it as a direct link on the page